 - Partnering with the public

 Policy development at the local level that involves diverse interests or groups requires still greater intensity of public involvement.
 Issues that involve many diverse interests, are broad in complexity (or geography), are controversial or costly require greater intensity of public involvement.
 Partnering with the public means that the decision-making authority is no longer exclusively in the hands of the governmental unit.
 Instead, decisions are made by consensus in which the governmental unit actively works with the public towards a shared vision, policy or decision.
 Facilitated processes to raise concerns, share ideas, minimize conflicting views and bring diverse interests into greater alignment are typical of the methods within this type of public involvement.

 - Implementing what the public decides

 The ultimate way to involve the public in decision making is for the public to make the decisions.
-Like the last level of public involvement described, facilitation techniques on the part of the governmental unit or a third party are fundamental to the process.
+Like with the last type of public involvement described, facilitation techniques on the part of the governmental unit or a third party are fundamental to the process.
 The difference between partnering with the public and implementing what the public decides is that, with the latter, the governmental unit is not at the table.
-Instead, when implementing what the public decides, the governmental unit is only enabling the public dialogue or decision making process to take place and committing to endorsing, authorizing or implementing whatever it is the public ultimately decides.
+Instead, when implementing what the public decides, the governmental unit is only enabling the public dialogue or decision-making process to take place and committing to endorsing, authorizing or implementing whatever it is the public ultimately decides.
 A charrette is an example of a public involvement method that takes the intensity of public participation to the level at which decisions are made by the stakeholders themselves.